carmemias/src-website/documentation/customise-website-to-match-festival-design.md

 ![Desktop vs Mobile view](assets/desktop-vs-mobile-view.jpg) *Illustration 2: Hero image comparison from a desktop and a mobile device.*

+Remember to click the **Publish** button, at the top of the screen, to save the changes.

 ## Change the colour scheme

 The 3 main colours used in the website can also be changed to match the current festival colour scheme.